asudbring/ms-style-guide-mcp-docker/scripts/windows/README.md

 ## Prerequisites

-Before running these scripts, ensure you have:
+Before running these scripts, you'll need:

 1. **PowerShell 5.1 or higher** (Windows 10/11 includes this by default)
 2. **Docker Desktop for Windows** - https://docs.docker.com/desktop/windows/